ImanolSP/IMECO/Proyecto/Entrega1/Description.md

 ## Algorithm Efficiency

 The main algorithm involves streaming the file line by line and recursively processing each line through a series of regex matches that identify different types of tokens.
-Each line is processed independently, and regex operations are performed until the line is exhausted of recognizable tokens.
+Each line is processed independently, and regex operations are performed until the line is empty of possible tokens.

 **The RegEx used for each token were:**